texastribune/tt-rss-to-json/README.md

 # RSS to JSON

 A quick fix while The Texas Tribune's API catches up!
-Converts our summmary RSS feeds into usable JSON and pushes them up to S3.
+Converts our summary RSS feeds into usable JSON and pushes them up to S3.

 ## Setup and Usage (without Docker)